-Many enterprises have adopted customer feedback management, but despite this investment, 73% of companies failed to improve their CX scores.
-The reason is simple: enterprises are capturing less than half of the story.
-Voice of the Customer (VoC) data is only measured in aggregate, by segment, or after isolated transactions within individual touchpoints.
-It’s not representative of your customer’s overall experience, which complicates your ability to connect customer journeys to business outcomes.
+Although many organizations have already adopted customer feedback management, 73% of companies failed to improve their CX scores last year despite this investment.
+The reason is simple: Voice of the Customer (VoC) data is only measured in aggregate, by segment, or after isolated transactions within individual touchpoints.
+It doesn’t enable you to understand and optimize individual customer experiences or measure their impact on business outcomes.
 And only a fraction of your customers are responding to your surveys.

 What is Customer Journey Management?

-“Journey management enables you not only to measure, monitor and optimize customer experience, but align your entire organization with your customers’ goals.“
+“Customer journey management is an approach customer-centric organizations use to measure, monitor and optimize customer experience by aligning their entire organization with their customers’ goals.“

-- Identify journeys that matter based on customer goals and business success
+- Identify the journeys that matter based on customer goals and business outcomes

 - Measure and monitor the in-journey signals that predict journey success